argmining19-webis-de/argmining19-webis-de.github.io/README.md

 them.
 The server can be stopped via `Ctrl+C`.

 To publish changes to the source files, just push them to GitHub, which will take care of compiling them on its own.
+The website is reachable on: https://argmining19.webis.de